General

 It is a good idea to include the tag, because browsers of the future could very well require it and it is required when validating web pages at the W3C.

-How to use this website: If you've found this page you've got a good start.
-First get a brief overview of all the html tags and page sections that make up a web page built using HTML5.
 To advance to the next logical lesson click the Next button on the bottom of each page.
-When you get to the Hgroup page the Next button will take you to our 7 step tutor where you build a web page very similar to the first page in the #402 6 Page Template kit we give away.
+When you get to the footer tag page the Next button will take you to our 7 step tutor where you build a web page very similar to the first page in the #402 6 Page Template kit we give away.

 Just a Suggestion We do recommend starting our tutor with a simple text editor and just copying and pasting code.
 When you get a feel for the process you may decide you're ready to speed things up using an HTML Editor.
 Windows users are in luck.
 We offer a free one on the bottom of this page and there are other free ones out there that are just as good.
 Linux users are stuck with Bluefish.
 Quirkie but it's free.
 Avoid Visual Studio for now; not recommended for beginners.